-Australia is renowned for all aspects of rose culture as our climate provides ideal growing conditions.
-With nearly 3,500 members, the National Rose Society of Australia is one of the most respected and successful societies of its kind worldwide and Adelaide is known as the City of Roses.
+Australia is renowned for all aspects of rose culture as the climate provides ideal growing conditions.
+With nearly 3 500 members, the National Rose Society of Australia is one of the most respected and successful societies of its kind worldwide.

-The Convention is also staging a large scale public exhibition.
-This will be an indoor rose and green life exhibition incorporating the Australian Rose Championships together with a floral display.
+An exciting feature of the 2022 Convention is a large scale public exhibition, which will bring together an indoor rose and green life showcase that incorporates the Australian Rose Championships and floral display.

 Register Your Interest